Top Behavioral Interview Questions on Proactivity, Teamwork, Leadership, and More

 The Psychology and Logic Behind Behavioral Interview Questions

-Most recruiters use queries along the lines of “what is your greatest strength/weakness?”, “how do you handle tight deadlines?” or “what do you do to relieve stress at the office/at home?”
+Most recruiters use queries along the lines of “What is your greatest strength/weakness?”, “how do you handle tight deadlines?” or “What do you do to relieve stress at the office/at home?”

 While such an approach offers employers some insight into a person’s behavior or resilience to pressure and challenge, it does not go in-depth.